Saul-Sosa-Diaz/Open-Source-Guess-The-Game/README.md

 # Usage

-You can go to the page of this repository to play the game online: [guess-the-game]().
+You can go to the page of this repository to play the game online: [Open Source Guess The Game](https://saul-sosa-diaz.github.io/Open-Source-Guess-The-Game/).
 You can guess the game by following these simple steps:

 - **Start the Game**